-The idea of four temperaments is woven into the study of personality for at least two thousand years.
+The idea of four temperaments has been woven into the study of personality for at least two thousand years.
 Because of its dominance and longevity it has to be mentioned.
-The four temperaments are as listed below along with a simple description.
+The four temperaments are listed below along with a simple description.

 - sanguine enthusiastic, active, and social

 H.J.
 Eysenck devoted a lot of his research to rescuing the ancient temperaments from the clutter they accumulated through the centuries.
 His work in this area appears in almost all the modern introductory psychology textbooks because it is a significant part of the factor analysis approach.
 The following diagram is often used to illustrate how his theory describes temperament.

 Besides showing the relationship between the temperaments this chart says some important things about introversion and extroversion.
 The Phlegmatic/Endomorph is an introverted function because digestion is dealing with food that is inside.
 The Melancholic/Ectomorph is processing, sorting, and weighing information that is “in”.
 The Choleric/Mesomorph is focused on moving things in the world “out there” and is therefore extraverted.
 The Sanguinic/Sensory system is focused on orientation by searching for information about the world.
 A simple formula for the Extraversion/Introversion continuum is [Choleric + Sanguine] – [Melancholic + Phlegmatic].

 Now look at our 12 part triangle.
 Some temperament systems shorten the names of the temperaments when they speak of combinations.

 - Chlor for Choleric

 After you locate your body type on this chart you might want to search google for information about the temperament for your body type.
 Here are some links to description of various temperament combinations.
 Some religions have a special interest in temperament theory so don’t be surprised if some of these descriptions draw upon Biblical characters to illustrate examples of the various temperament blends.